 - The basis for the delineation of the Natural Heritage System, including what features and functions it consists of, requires definition. - The policy meaning and purpose of the Water Resource System and whether it is intended to consist of specific spatial features, requires clarification. - The delineation of the boundaries needs to be substantiated.
-In particular, we are concerned about the lands within Durham up to Lake Simcoe; the exemption of the west side of Lake Simcoe; boundaries which correspond to municipal jurisdictions not landforms; the size of the area south of Hamilton which is not in the Greenbelt; and the omission of parts of the Holland Marsh.

-- The intention of the government to amend the defined area to reflect the Source Water Protection mapping needs to be made clear. - The Plan defers to local municipal plans to delineate exact boundaries for prime agriculture and rural lands within Agricultural System and for the precise boundaries of Settlement Areas.
+We are concerned about inclusions that do not have apparent natural heritage justification, exclusions where significant natural heritage features have been identified, and boundaries which correspond to municipal jurisdictions or geo-political boundaries as opposed to landforms. - The intention of the government to amend the defined area to reflect the Source Water Protection mapping needs to be made clear. - The Plan defers to local municipal plans to delineate exact boundaries for prime agriculture and rural lands within Agricultural System and for the precise boundaries of Settlement Areas.
 This would be better confirmed with environmental and other databases, where this information exists. - The implication for lands that are between the growth boundaries and the Greenbelt Boundaries needs to be articulated.
 This may be dealt with in the Growth Plan but in the absence of this, it is difficult to ascertain what will happen with these lands. - There is a need to address linkages within the Plan and where these linkages extend beyond the Plan boundaries.